 What does your brand say about your business before you do?

-Luxury branding – more than just the visual side of your brand.
-Has many important elements that attract or detract people from your business.
+Luxury branding – is more than just the visual side of your brand.
+It has many important elements that will attract or detract people from your business.

 Your brand is often the first element of your business to speak before you introduce it to your audience.

-Therefore, I want to go over what is cohesive luxury branding so that you can stand out and help your ideal customers identify you by speaking directly to them.
+Therefore, I want to go over what is cohesive luxury branding so that you can stand out and help your ideal customers easily identify you are the right brand for them.

 - Quality craftsmanship.

 Ultimately, when studying the traits of most luxury brands what truly defines a brand as luxury is the “experience”.
 Why?
 Well, two or more brands could be offering or selling the same type of products.
 But one has a better experience than the other so people who value a better experience are willing to invest more.

 When we think about consumers and their psychology.
 Some will place a higher value on some goods versus others.

 Here are some examples of customers at different price points

 Those who value a bargain – these types of consumers will prioritize price over quality or getting their problem solved.
 They want to invest the least amount of money and are willing to deal with the risk or consequences of reduced quality for a cheaper price.
 This is not the target consumer of a luxury brand.